-Effective June 28, 2025, base salaries will be increased by five percent (5%) for all represented classifications.
+Effective the pay period that includes January 1, 2022 June 28, 2025, base salaries will be increased by one five percent (15.0%) for all represented classifications.

-Effective the first full pay period following July 1, 2026, base salaries will be increased by four percent (4.0%) for all represented classifications.
+Effective the first full pay period that includes following January 1, 2023 July 1, 2026, base salaries will be increased by three four percent (34.0%) for all represented classifications.